New Renault 5 electric car: reborn classic could cost as little as £17,500

 While finalised prices for the new Renault 5 haven’t been confirmed, speaking to DrivingElectric at Munich, Renault’s executive vice president for engineering, Gilles Le Borgne, said “This will be a real affordable car.
 We need to be in the range between €20,000-€25,000 (around £17,500-£21,500), but still be profitable.
 That's the challenge.”

 Renault has previously said the 5 will cost 33% less to produce than the current ZOE.
 One component that will play a role in that, and Renault producing other affordable electric cars, will be the new CMF-BEV platform from Renault’s alliance with Nissan, which has been designed specifically for use in small electric cars and will make its debut in the 5.
+The same technology will also be used for Nissan's fully electric successor to the Micra supermini.

 Earlier this year, Renault CEO Luca de Meo told DrivingElectric: "The mission of that car... is to democratise electric technology in Europe, and you do that when you're able to do a competitive electric car in the range of €20,000 to €30,000 [£17,000 to £26,000]".